Book a demo—

 Cafés & Restaurants

-Market performance percentile shows brand's foot traffic share, revealing competitive strength and customer preference in the industry.
+Market performance percentile reveals brand's share of foot traffic, indicating competitive strength and customer preference in the industry.

-Outlet count indicates brand reach and expansion.
-More outlets typically mean greater market presence and accessibility.
+Outlet count indicates brand reach and market presence.
+Growth in outlet numbers often signals expansion and increased accessibility.

-Kung Fu Tea has 23 outlets in Ontario.
-This indicates a concentrated presence in this province, suggesting a strategic focus on this region.
+Kung Fu Tea has 28 outlets in Ontario and 6 in Alberta, Canada.
+This shows a strong concentration of stores in Ontario, suggesting a strategic focus on this province for market penetration.

-Traffic workload by hour shows peak times, enabling optimized staffing, resource allocation, and reduced customer wait times.
+Traffic workload by hour reveals peak times, enabling efficient staffing and resource allocation to meet customer demand.

-Kung Fu Tea experiences peak traffic between 11 AM and 10 PM, with the highest workload occurring between 5 PM and 8 PM.
-Minimal traffic occurs between midnight and 10 AM.
+Kung Fu Tea experiences peak traffic between 11 AM and 10 PM, with the highest workload around 7 PM (61.92%).
+Traffic is minimal during early morning hours, indicating a need to adjust staffing based on these patterns.